noahcroghan/personal-website/README.md

 This will go through the process of building the website with [Vite](https://vitejs.dev/guide/static-deploy.html).

 # Deploying
-This website is deployed by [Cloudflare Pages](https://pages.cloudflare.com/), by default to [personal-website-az7.pages.dev](https://personal-website-az7.pages.dev/)
+This website is deployed by [Cloudflare Pages](https://pages.cloudflare.com/) You will have to use `npm` instead of `bun`, which is fine because Bun is a drop-in replacement for npm